Book a Design Session

 1. Before Installation

 SnapCab’s modular systems relieve the headache of code compliance and weight restrictions when planning and designing new elevator interiors.
-All SnapCab products are E84 tested in their end use-configurations so that the interiors meet the ASME code requirements.
+All SnapCab products are E84 tested in their end use-configurations, so cab interiors meet the ASME code requirements.
 And every quote comes with the product weights listed so there’s no guesswork.

 2. During Installation

-Not only are the interlocking panels simple and quick to install, the process is also streamlined because we include every single item elevator mechanics need to complete the job – right down to the garbage bags to dispose of the waste.
-This entirely eliminates the downtime for trips to the hardware store or back to the shop.
+Our interlocking panels simple and quick to install.
+We streamline this process, even further, by including every single item elevator mechanics need to complete the job.
+(We even include the garbage bags to dispose of post-install waste!)
+This eliminates the downtime for trips to the hardware store or back to the shop.
 At the same time, we do not sacrifice aesthetics for ease and convenience.
-Customers can choose from an enormous variety of quality materials, finishes, and styles so that they meet their unique design goals and create the look and feel they want.
+We have an enormous variety of quality materials, finishes, and styles for customers to choose from.
+We make it easy for clients to achieve unique design goals and create the look and feel they want.

 Why Elevator Interiors?
 SnapCab: A History of Craftsmanship and Problem Solving

-The seeds for SnapCab were sown in Glenn Bostock’s parents’ basement, where, as a child, he spent hours working with wood.
-After studying Fine Wood Working at Bucks County Community College and apprenticing as an ecclesiastical furniture maker, Glenn opened his own shop specializing in high-end furniture and custom cabinetry, as well as wood repair and refinishing.
+During his childhood, Glenn Bostock sowed the seeds for SnapCab in his parents’ workshop, where he spent hours working with wood.
+As a young adult, he studied Fine Wood Working at Bucks County Community College and apprenticed as an ecclesiastical furniture maker.
+Following this, Glenn opened his own shop specializing in high-end furniture and custom cabinetry, as well as wood repair and refinishing.

 One day, a company contacted Glenn about remodeling its elevators to match the reception desk.
-As word got out, he spent more and more time remodeling elevator interiors, a job few people did – and one that was slowed and complicated by the arduous practice of removing the entire cab to work on it, or using complicated clip systems that took 3 to 4 days to install.
+As word of the successful modernization got out, he spent more time remodeling elevator interiors.
+This was a job few people did, as the practice of removing the entire cab to work on it was slow and arduous.
+In addition, traditional cab interiors used complicated clip systems that took 3 to 4 days to install.

-To remedy this, Glenn developed his patented panel system: SnapCab was born, and we have been helping customers save time, money, and aggravation on remodels and new builds for 40 years now.
+To remedy this, Glenn developed his patented panel system and SnapCab was born.
+Since then, we have been helping customers save time, money, and aggravation on remodels and new builds for over 40 years now.

-A craftsman at heart, Glenn and the SnapCab team devote exacting, meticulous care into all of our work.
-The result is visually stunning interiors that meet applicable codes – and customers’ high expectations.
+A craftsman at heart, Glenn and the SnapCab team devote exacting, meticulous care into all our work.
+The result: visually stunning interiors that meet applicable codes – and customers’ high expectations.

 Less Hassle, Better Results: The Simple SnapCab Philosophy

-SnapCab’s philosophy can be summed up easily: Elevator interiors simplified.
-Everything – from designing to ordering to installing – is designed for ease, convenience, and superior results.
+One phrase easily sums up the SnapCab philosophy: Elevator interiors simplified.
+We tailor everything – from designing to ordering to installing – for ease, convenience, and superior results.
 The emphasis on simplicity, value, and exceptional customer service is intertwined through every facet of the business:

 On Time

-Panels – and everything teams needs to install them – are delivered on time, as evidenced by our better than 98% on time delivery over the last 3 years.
+We deliver panels – and everything teams needs to install them – on time.
+This is evidenced by our better than 98% on time delivery over the last 3 years.

 Ready To Go

-Our team completes as much work in the factory as possible to save clients’ install time and to reduce the impact on the building’s occupants.
+Our team works hard to complete as many of the finishing details as possible.
+We provide a fully complete solution that reduces are clients’ install time and lessens the impact on the building’s occupants.

 Tailored To the Customer

-We respect the individual budgets and timelines of each unique project – and the team will work tirelessly to meet each customer’s individual needs.
+We respect the individual budgets and timelines of each unique project.
+In addition, our team works tirelessly to meet each customer’s unique needs.

 360 Degree Support